MasterClass Review (2023): Is It Really Worth It? My Verdict

-You can submit questions — either text or uploading a video of yourself — and the instructor will go through and answer some of them.
-Here’s James Patterson answering a student’s question:
+You can submit questions — either text or uploading a video of yourself — and the instructor may go through and answer some of them.

 I’m guessing they get hundreds and hundreds of these things and the chances your question will be answered is pretty small.
 That’s understandable, but my complaint is that when you sign up you don’t know what kind of interaction you can expect.

 At the time of writing, James Patterson had answered about twenty questions, and given general feedback on a bunch of assignments.
 Gordon Ramsey has answered four questions.
-Neil Gaiman hasn’t answered anything, although to be fair his course is brand new last month.
+Neil Gaiman hasn’t answered anything, although to be fair his course was relatively new when I first took it.

 Don’t sign up expecting any of this, and treat it like a fun bonus.
 It’s totally a matter of luck if you’ll get a question answered.